jibla/SqlCommandsBundle/README.md

 parameters, defined in `parameters.yml`.

-### Usage:
+### Installation and Usage:
-It's very easy to use this bundle.
-Just add it to your composer.json and enable in your `AppKernel.php` file.
+It's very simple to use this bundle.
+Just add it to your composer.json:

+    composer require omedia/sqlcommandsbundle

+and enable it in your Symfony application's `AppKernel.php` file's `registerBundles()` function like other bundles.

+    new \Omedia\SqlCommandsBundle\SqlCommandsBundle()